neo4j-contrib/py2neo/book/types.rst

 functions, provide facilities to conveniently output these types in string form.

 These types have been carefully designed to work together using standard operations, most notably set operations.
-Details of these operations are covered in detail in the section on :ref:`graph arithmetic <graph-arithmetic>`.
+Details of these operations are covered in the sections on :ref:`subgraphs` and :ref:`walkable_types`.

 Nodes & Relationships